-The Recommender Systems 2013 Doctoral Symposium provides an opportunity for doctoral students to explore and develop their research interests under the guidance of a panel of distinguished research faculty.
+The Recommender Systems 2012 Doctoral Symposium provides an opportunity for doctoral students to explore and develop their research interests under the guidance of a panel of distinguished research faculty.
 We invite students who feel they would benefit from this kind of feedback on their dissertation work to apply for this unique opportunity to share their work with students in a similar situation as well as senior researchers in the field.
 The strongest candidates will be those who have an idea and an area, and have made some progress, but who are not so far along that they can no longer make changes.
 Typically, this means they will have made their dissertation proposal, but still be about a year from completion.
 The feedback from attendees in previous years has been very positive and the Doctoral Symposium has been considered very useful by attendees in providing research guidance.

 - Provide a supportive setting for feedback on students’ current research and guidance on future research directions.

 - Offer each student comments and fresh perspectives on their work from faculty and students outside their own institution.